-Motivational Mini-Poster (Page 35)

-Career Girls role models share advice to help girls discover their own interests and passions and instill in them the importance of believing in themselves.
+Motivational Mini-Poster (Page 35) Career Girls role models share advice to help girls discover their own interests and passions and instill in them the importance of believing in themselves.
 While viewing Career Girl videos with students, pay special attention to the My Advice and Overcoming Obstacles video clips.
 Invite your students to listen for words that inspire them.
 Have them use those inspirational words to create a mini-poster that reminds them each day, "You can do anything!"

-Positively Empowered!
-Certificate (Page 36)

-Use this certificate with your students to track completion of Career Girls Empowerment Lessons, with a goal of completing at least 10.

-Smart About STEM Certificate (Page 37)

-Use this certificate with students to set a goal of exploring careers in each STEM area (Science, Technology, Engineering, Math).
+Career regifs Positively Empowered Certificate of Completion Interim To The Interim To The In Positively Empowered!
+Certificate (Page 36) Use this certificate with your students to track completion of Career Girls Empowerment Lessons, with a goal of completing at least 10.
+Career yirls Smart About STEM Certificate of Completion Smart About STEM Certificate (Page 37) Use this certificate with students to set a goal of exploring careers in each STEM area (Science, Technology, Engineering, Math).
 Learn more about STEM lessons on pages 12-13.

-Career Connections Certificate (Page 38)

-Use this certificate with students to set a goal of exploring at least one career in each of these 16 career cluster categories.
+Career Connections Certificate (Page 38) Use this certificate with students to set a goal of exploring at least one career in each of these 16 career cluster categories.

-Use this chart to keep track of careers you explore.
+explore.
 Which careers do you find most interesting?
+Use this chart to keep track of careers you